ndd21/PHYS281/docs/markinggrid.md

 numerical approximations) compared, and any physical or computational insights that you gained.

-Make sure the figures you include are legible, i.e., they have large enough label and legend fonts to be readable and they use distinguishable lines or markers.
+Make sure the figures you include are legible, e.g., they have large enough label and legend fonts to be readable and they use distinguishable lines or markers.
 Within the report figures and tables should be captioned to describe briefly what they show, and they should be numbered and referred to in the text.
-Do not include a figure if you are not going to describe and refer to it in the text of your report!
 It is a good idea to save your Matplotlib figures as vector images (e.g., PDF files) rather than bitmap files (e.g., JPEG).
-If saving as e.g. a JPEG file, please use a dots-per-inch value in excess of 150 to give good quality images.
+If saving as a bitmap, please use a dots-per-inch value in excess of 150 to give good quality images.

 The report should contain:

 * An abstract briefly outlining the aims of the project and any outcomes.
 If you have quantifiable results you can summarise them here.

 * An introduction describing the physics behind the simulation, providing motivation for the work and giving relevant information about the numerical approximation methods used, including equations as appropriate.
 You do not need to include a long historical background discussion of, e.g., planetary motion.

 * A description of how you tested your code and any outcomes of tests, e.g., simplified situations or tests against analytical results.

 * A description of global tests of your simulation, quantified if possible and with some explanation of features observed, e.g.,

-    * whether it produces stable orbits
+    * whether it produces stable orbits;

-    * whether it conserves total linear momentum, total angular momentum and total energy
+    * whether it conserves total linear momentum, total angular momentum and total energy;

-    * comparisons against the JPL ephemeris
+    * comparisons against the JPL ephemeris;

-    * comparisons with observed data such as orbit periods
+    * comparisons with observed data such as orbit periods;

     * comparisons of different numerical approximation methods for the above cases and using different time steps (in what situations did certain setups work well or fail?).

+* Analysis of your simulation results (what interesting physical or mathematical/computational consequences are revealed by your simulation results?).

-* A conclusion/discussion summarising your findings, describing limitations of your simulation, and discussing further work you could do to enhance you simulation.
+* A conclusion summarising your findings, describing limitations of your simulation, and discussing further work you could do to enhance your simulation.

 * Relevant references to the literature (textbooks or peer-reviewed journal articles).
-References to websites are only acceptable for things such as software or Solar System ephemerides without an associated publication.
+References to websites are only acceptable for things such as software or Solar System ephemerides that do not have an associated publication.

 Please do try to make your report legible and well laid out and formatted.
 If it is easy for us to see that you have fulfilled certain